mithuan2002/reward-new/DEPLOYMENT.md

 # Deployment Guide for Render

+## IMPORTANT: You MUST create the database FIRST, then the web service

 ## Step 1: Create a PostgreSQL Database on Render

-1. Go to your Render dashboard
+1. Go to your Render dashboard: https://dashboard.render.com
 2. Click "New +" and select "PostgreSQL"
 3. Choose a name for your database (e.g., "nambi-db")
 4. Select the free tier
 5. Click "Create Database"
-6. Wait for the database to be created
+6. **WAIT** for the database to be fully created (this can take 2-3 minutes)
+7. Once created, go to your database dashboard
-7. Copy the "External Database URL" from the database info page
+8. Copy the "External Database URL" - it looks like:
+   `postgresql://username:password@hostname:port/database_name`

 ## Step 2: Deploy the Web Service